bikewesthartford/wh-crash-analysis/README.md

 - Draw major corridors using either https://GeoJSON.io or https://Placemark.io tool
   - Inside the tool, create a 'corridor' property and name each one (Main St, etc.)
 - Download corridors in GeoJSON format and name file: `corridors.geojson`
-- Download crash data CSV and remove points with Interstate Highway codes to exclude them
+- Download crash data CSV and separate out points where Route Class = Interstate, since most are on elevated limited-access highway that is not under control of local municipality and will confuse spatial analysis of local roads (especially those underneath highways)
 - Rename file to `crashes.csv` and upload to https://mapshaper.org tool
 - Click to open Console in Mapshaper to convert CSV to points on map with command:
   - `-points x=Longitude y=Latitude`